apache/db-jdo/HowToReleaseJDO.md

         cd tmp
         git clone https://github.com/apache/db-jdo.git
         cd db-jdo
+        git checkout 3.2
         mvn release:prepare -Papache-release -DautoVersionSubmodules=true -DdryRun=true -Dresume=false
         mvn deploy -Papache-release

     Check the artifacts at [the Maven release repository](https://repository.apache.org/content/repositories/snapshots/)

-15. Prepare and release the artifacts.
+14. Prepare and release the artifacts.
 There are interoperability issues with the maven release plugin and cygwin, so if on Windows, use a Windows command window for this step and the following one.